ppy/osu-wiki/news/2024/2024-11-07-osu-world-cup-2024-round-of-32-recap.md

 With the first round of this year's osu!
 World Cup behind us, let's briefly take a look at how the past weekend went, and what we can expect moving toward the Round of 16.

-If you are more of a visual learner, [Junihuhn](https://osu.ppy.sh/users/4182339) is back once again this year with their video recaps!
+If you are more of a visual learner, ::Junihuhn::{ user-id=4182339 } is back once again this year with their video recaps!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/j9RjpqSAYcE" frameborder="0" allowfullscreen></iframe>